jaakkopasanen/AutoEq/measurements/README.md

 oratory1990 and Innerfidelity require Ghostscript installed: https://www.ghostscript.com/download/gsdnld.html

+Numerical data for Crinacle's measurements is not available in this repository.
+Crinacle has Patreon and a certain subscription tier unlocks the raw numerical measurement data.
+If you are a patreon and have access to the Google Drive containing the measurement files, you can download those to `crinacle/raw_data/` folder. `update_measurements.py` will then process those files and create AutoEq compatible CSV files in `crinacle/data` organized by headphone type.

 ## Updating Measurements
 1. Remove measurements that have updates
 2. Prune results: `python results/prune_results.py`